Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • stimulate bile secretion;

-• improve the functional state of the skin (due to stimulation of the renewal of the intercellular substance);
+• improve functional state skin (due to stimulation of renewal of intercellular substance);

 • break down saturated fats that come with food;